KJLdefeated/MODDPO/README.md

 # Training Diffusion Model with Multi-Objective Reinforcement Learning
+Our repository's code is referenced from [DDPO](https://github.com/kvablack/ddpo-pytorch) and [MORL_Baseline](https://github.com/LucasAlegre/morl-baselines).

 ## Motivation
 Human preference is complex.
 Usually, we have multi-objective rewards.
 For example 30% compressibility and 70% aesthetic quality.
 Furthermore, considering multi-objective rewards can somehow solve the over optimization problem ([Kevin Black 2024](https://arxiv.org/pdf/2305.13301)), since it gives constrain to each reward in the preference.